 Of all the elements of the network, agroparks are the most innovative, linking supply and demand flows in entirely new ways.
 An agropark is a spatial cluster of high-productive plant and animal production and processing units in industrial mode combined with the input of high levels of knowledge and technology.
 The cycles of water, minerals and gases are skilfully closed and the use of fossil energy is minimised, particularly by the processing of various flows of residualand byproducts.
 An agropark may therefore be seen as the application of industrial ecology in the agrosector (Figure 7.8).
 What is not available from the primary production areas around the rural transformation centres, will either be supplemented by concentrating import flows on the agropark, or intensive, high-tech production within the agropark itself.

-The third component of the agropark are its trading and distribution functions.
+Figure 7.9.
+Planning and implementation of Agroparks in the Netherlands distribution functions.
 These are closely related to the agropark's central point from which all information flows are directed, for the whole intelligent agro-logistic network of the metropolitan region.